pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 With the Hydra/Kratos implementation for authentication, the following users will be able to use Pixie:

 - Users who require username/password login
-- Users who need a fully open-source observability solution that works out of the box
+- Users who need a fully open source observability solution that works out of the box
 - Users whose clusters cannot make external network requests

 However, we still appreciate the benefits that Auth0 provides.